 Charges for credit card theft in New York commonly involve the crime of larceny, which New York Penal Law §155.05 defines as the stealing or taking of another person’s property with the intent of depriving that person of their property.
 An individual may commit larceny in various ways, including taking property such as a credit card by false pretenses or by acquiring a lost credit card and refusing to return it to the proper owner.

 New York Penal Law §155.30 specifically deals with the larceny of a credit card.
 According to the statute, stealing a credit or debit card of another person is grand larceny in the fourth degree.
 Such a larceny is a class E felony, which, according to New York Penal Law §70.00, carries a maximum prison term of up to four years.
-A Rockland County credit card theft lawyer could help those charged with larceny of a credit card understand the specific charges they are facing.
+A Rockland County lawyer could help those charged with larceny of a credit card understand the specific theft charges they are facing.